Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Background

-From \Cref{lemm:loh14-lemm1}, the nonzero patterns (or edge set $\suppo(\Theta)$) of the inverse covariance matrix is in fact a subset of the moralized graph of $B$, as the next theorem shows. \begin{theorem}[{\cite{loh2014high}}] The inverse covariance matrix $\Theta$~\eqref{eq:prec-b} reflects the graph structure of the moralization $\mora(B)$ through inclusion: for $i\neq j$, $(i,j)$ is an edge in $\mora(B)$ if $\Theta_{ij} \neq 0$. \end{theorem}

-The converse of the theorem above is not always true but is considered as a mild assumption, stating that any edge $(i,j)$ in $\Theta$ yields either a directed edge between $i$ and $j$ in $B$, or the existence of a common child between $i$ and $j$ in $B$.
+The converse of \Cref{thm:loh14-thm2} is not always true but is considered as a mild assumption (\Cref{assp:loh14-assp1}), stating that any edge $(i,j)$ in $\Theta$ yields either a directed edge, or the existence of a common child, between $i$ and $j$ in $B$.
+This condition is a type of faithfulness assumption~\cite{koller2009probabilistic,spirtes2000causation}.